TheGuy191919/CustomDoc/README.md

 	 */
 ----
 ## Warning
-* This program is provided as is and I bear no responsabality from the usage of the program.
+* This program is provided as is and I bear no responsibility from the usage of the program.
 * I cannot guarantee the correctness of the program, always double check the output personally.